Kuma Sagar: Education

 He dropped out of formal education in Grade 9.
-Later, he resumed his studies through an open school and completed the Secondary Education Examination (SEE) with good marks.
+Later, he resumed his studies through an open school and completed the Secondary Education Examination (SEE).
 He also completed his Plus Two education.

 Career

 Sagar began his professional musical journey with the song "Bajeko Bajang", which he recorded and edited himself using basic tools during the COVID-19 lockdown in 2020.
 The track was noted for its integration of traditional Newa sounds with modern production.
 His participation in the 2019 season of The Voice of Nepal provided him with national exposure, although he did not advance to the final rounds.
 Following this, he released several songs including "Oh Champa" and "Chahare Sari", which have been recognized for their effort to modernize traditional tunes.
 His song "Oh Champa," often featured during jatras (festivals), exemplifies his ability to connect traditional themes with present-day audiences.
 A pivotal moment in Kuma's journey occurred during a trek to Gosainkunda, where the physical distance from home evoked a deep emotional longing.
 This feeling became the catalyst for his breakout song, "A Mai Re."
 The song, imbued with heartfelt nostalgia and cultural resonance, quickly gained popularity, earning over 4.5 million views on YouTube.
 Lines such as "Para bata sunda timro tyo boli mutu mai laagera manai ramaayo re" capture the essence of emotional and physical distance, themes that are prevalent in much of his work.

 His music often features traditional Newa instruments like the Dha, Bhusyah, and Khing, alongside guitar, bass, and electronic elements.